anphan0828/ISMB_CollaborationFest_EBI/README.md

 Learn how to manually assign [Gene Ontology terms](https://geneontology.org/docs/go-annotations/#standard-go-annotations) or develop innovative approaches using LLM tools to enhance the curation workflow, enabling efficient and accurate extraction of experimental data from scientific literature.
 Target outputs include:

 *  Gene Ontology (GO) terms
 *  Scientific summaries highlighting key findings.
-Example summary can be found in `literature_summary.txt` file in this repository.
+Example summary can be found in `literature_summary.md` file in this repository.
 *  Experimental data in UniProt line-type format covering protein function, catalytic activity, subcellular location, and protein-protein interactions.
 Example format can be found in `example_uniprot.txt` file in this repository.

 ## Dataset